si-tacuisses/si-tacuisses.github.io/_slides/docker/docker_presentation.md

       -v $PWD:/home/jovyan/work \
       verginer/scipy_graph_tool

-docker logs myjupy # to get the security token
+# to get the security token
+docker logs myjupy
 ```

 ## Or just try a new technology

-For nearly every micro-service/library/rpository there is a `Dockerfile` or `docker-compose.yml`
+For nearly every micro-service/library/repository there is a `Dockerfile` or `docker-compose.yml`
 to get it running in minutes.